 The hour-long workshop delivered by O2 and the NSPCC was a great opportunity for parents to gain skills and knowledge, to understand the internet and technology as children do – from online games and cyber bullying, through to setting up privacy settings and controls – and to help them have the right conversations with their child/ren.

 We were delighted to see so many parents attend the event and take away some valuable information.

 On Thursday 20th October, four Year 6 School Council children attended an Online Safety event at DW Stadium in Wigan.
 They took part in activities and listened to presentations from the Police and other online safety experts.
 These children are now our Online Safety Warriors and there will be a dedicated worship after half-term to share the information they found out.

 CHATFOSS Online Safety App

-The BBC were in school on Monday 21st March 2016 to film the launch of a new Online Safety App, which we are piloting in school called CHATFOSS.
-This will be on BBC Northwest news at 6.30pm on Thursday.
+The BBC were in school on Monday 21st March to film the launch of a new Online Safety App, which we are piloting in school called CHATFOSS.
+If you missed it here is the report from BBC Northwest news.
 All the children in Key Stage 2 now have log-in details and passwords to access ChatFOSS.
 Thank you to all the junior parents/carers who attended the Online Safety meeting after school.